 Specimens: 20.4 g including a probe mount on deposit at UNM, Jay Piatek holds the main mass.

 I have not studied Northwest Africa 12393.
-I suspect that it is not related to the NWA 773 clan because the olivine is more forsteritic and the plagioclase is more anorthitic.
+Despite being a gabbronorite, I suspect that it is not related to the NWA 773 clan because the olivine is more forsteritic and the plagioclase is more anorthitic.

 Meteoritical Bulletin Database